pr-curtis/pr-curtis.github.io/c_CV.md

       <p class="date">Nov 2, 2015</p>
         <div class="CV_data">
-          <p>“中世後期における真継家の鋳物師「支配」：言葉の翻訳・解釈問題を中心に” (“The Matsugi Family’s ‘Control’ of Metal Casters in the Late Medieval Period: Issues in Translation and Interpretation”)<br>Presenter, The Historiographical Institute of the University of Tokyo, Tokyo, Japan</p>
+          <p>“中世後期における真継家の鋳物師「支配」：言葉の翻訳・解釈問題を中心に” (“The Matsugi Family’s ‘Control’ of Metal Casters in the Late Medieval Period: Issues in Translation and Interpretation”)<br>Presenter, The Historiographical Institute of the University of Tokyo</p>
         </div>

       <p class="date">Oct 26, 2013</p>
         <div class="CV_data">
-          <p>“Composing Medieval Social Spaces: Artisans, Aristocrats, and Textual Representation in the <em>Shokunin uta-awase emaki</em>”<br>Presenter and Organizer, “Unbounded Locales: Real and Imagined Geographies of Premodern Japan,” Midwest Conference on Asian Affairs, East Lansing, MI</p>
+          <p>“Composing Medieval Social Spaces: Artisans, Aristocrats, and Textual Representation in the <em>Shokunin uta-awase emaki</em>”<br>Presenter and Organizer, “Unbounded Locales: Real and Imagined Geographies of Premodern Japan,” Midwest Conference on Asian Affairs</p>
         </div>

       <p class="date">Apr 3, 2013</p>
         <div class="CV_data">
-          <p>“Rights, Rites, and Writing: Reconceptualizing “Power” for Artisans, Aristocrats, and Warlords in Late Medieval Japan”<br>Presenter, Forum on Research in Medieval Studies Noon Lecture, The University of Michigan, Ann Arbor, MI</p>
+          <p>“Rights, Rites, and Writing: Reconceptualizing “Power” for Artisans, Aristocrats, and Warlords in Late Medieval Japan”<br>Presenter, Forum on Research in Medieval Studies Noon Lecture, The University of Michigan</p>
         </div>

       <p class="date">Jan 18, 2013</p>
         <div class="CV_data">
-          <p>“The Country and the City, 40 Years on: Spatial Constructs in the <em>shokunin uta-awase</em>”<br>Presenter, Eisenberg Institute for Historical Studies, The University of Michigan, Ann Arbor, MI</p>
+          <p>“The Country and the City, 40 Years on: Spatial Constructs in the <em>shokunin uta-awase</em>”<br>Presenter, Eisenberg Institute for Historical Studies, The University of Michigan</p>
         </div>

       <p class="date">Sept 7, 2012</p>
         <div class="CV_data">
-          <p>“Forging Forgeries: Metal Casters and Power in Medieval Japan”<br>Medieval and Early Modern Studies Department Presentations in Honor of Tom Green: “Thoughts on the Future of the Past” Presenter, The University of Michigan, Ann Arbor, MI</p>
+          <p>“Forging Forgeries: Metal Casters and Power in Medieval Japan”<br>Medieval and Early Modern Studies Department Presentations in Honor of Tom Green: “Thoughts on the Future of the Past” Presenter, The University of Michigan</p>
         </div>

       <p class="date">Jun 2010</p>